2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Fulbright in Colombia

-The Fulbright Commission in Colombia highly encourages U.S. participants to follow all government guidelines regarding the COVID-19 pandemic.
-Below are some links where U.S. candidates can find updated and official information about travel to Colombia, recent pandemic developments, and biosecurity guidelines, among other useful information.
+The Fulbright Commission in Colombia strongly encourages U.S. participants to follow all U.S. and Colombian government guidelines regarding public health in both countries.
+Below are some links where U.S. participants can find updated and official information about travel to Colombia, as well as other useful information.
+Grantees are expected to follow all recommendations issued by the Colombian government, the Fulbright Commission, and host institutions regarding the public health situation in Colombia.

 U.S. information: